-After you complete this step, both Oracle and the Windows OS can access the location where the database files reside.
-Oracle is using DNFS, but the Windows OS uses CIFS to access the same location on the NFS server.
+After you complete this step, both Oracle and Microsoft Windows operating system can access the location where the database files reside.
+Oracle is using DNFS, but Microsoft Windows operating system uses CIFS to access the same location on the NFS server.

 - 17. Verify Direct NFS is configured for the database. - a.
-Start SQLPlus. - b.
+Start SQL\Plus. - b.
 Connect to the newly created database as a DBA user. - c.
 Run the following SQL command: